Kalamazoo OWI / DUI Defense

 It may also be difficult for the state to prove intoxication when a driver has refused the chemical test, or there is reason to believe that BAC results may not be accurate.

 Challenging Breathalyzer Test Results

 Breathalyzer test results may be subject to challenge based on human error or by questioning the reliability of the device.
 To produce a reliable chemical test result that will hold up against challenge, the officer must follow proper procedures in administering the test and the device must be in good working order and properly calibrated.

 Sentencing Alternatives in OWI Cases

 Sobriety courts were established in recognition of the fact that alcoholism and drug addiction are real problems that may not adequately be addressed by traditional criminal conviction and sentencing.
 While not everyone charged with Operating While Intoxicated will be eligible, sobriety court offers a positive alternative for those who are motivated to conquer drug or alcohol problems.

-If You’ve Been Charged with OWI, Talk to a Criminal Defense Lawyer Right Away
+If You’ve Been Charged with an OWI, Talk to an Experienced OWI Lawyer Right Away

 An experienced OWI lawyer can help protect your rights and fight for the best resolution for you.
 Having a former prosecutor who has prosecuted these cases from the other side can be used to your benefit.
 At Sharp & Associates Law Firm, with an experienced defense attorney and former prosecutor in your corner, we know what works, what doesn’t, and how to build a successful defense strategy.